There will most definitely come a time when a pool’s water needs to be drained either for pool closing, repairs, replaster, or vinyl replacement.

 2. Unplug the pool equipment (pump, lights, automatic timers) to ensure nothing turns on during draining.
 This is especially important if the draining will take water below the skimmers.

-3. Attach a garden hose or a discharge hose of choice to the submersible pump and place the pump underwater to at least a lower level of the draining endpoint.
+3. Attach a garden hose or a discharge hose of choice to a submersible pump and place the pump underwater to at least a lower level of the draining endpoint.

 4. Direct the hose to a drain point.
 This can be a sewer, road, yard, or wooded area.